ccgproject/ccgp_assembly/README.md

 ## Overview

-This repository contains scripts used for the reference genome assembly efforts of the CCGP.
+This repository contains scripts used for the CCGP's reference genome assembly efforts.

 CCGP reference genomes are assembled following a protocol adapted from [Rhie et al. (2021)](https://www.nature.com/articles/s41586-021-03451-0).
-Assemblies are comprised of PacBio HiFi long read data, which is scaffolded using proximity ligation/chromatin conformation capture (HiC or OmniC) (Dovetail Genomics).
-Our minimum target reference genome quality is 6.7.Q40, and in most cases we expect to reach 7.C.Q50 or better (see Table 1 in [Rhie et al. (2021)](https://www.nature.com/articles/s41586-021-03451-0)).
+Assemblies comprise PacBio HiFi long read data, which is scaffolded using proximity ligation/chromatin conformation capture (HiC or OmniC) (Dovetail Genomics).
+Our minimum target reference genome quality is 6.7.Q40, and in most cases, we expect to reach 7.C.Q50 or better (see Table 1 in [Rhie et al. (2021)](https://www.nature.com/articles/s41586-021-03451-0)).

-Here the overview of our current pipeline:
+Here is the overview of our current pipeline:

 ![CCGP: Overview of our current pipeline](https://github.com/ccgproject/ccgp_assembly/assets/3216007/6f652479-a407-47b0-87bb-d51ef6e06fd3)

-## Pipeline overview
+## Pipeline Overview

 There have been multiple versions since the beginning of the project and this is an overview of how the pipeline has evolved.